 When to Call the Doctor

 With all of the possible side effects of this medication, it is important to know when to call the physician.
 One of the most common side effects of Prazosin is dizziness.
-The patient taking Prazosin should change positions slowly, this usually helps to alleviate the symptoms.
+A person taking Prazosin should change positions slowly, as this usually helps to alleviate the symptoms.
 If this does not work and dizziness is unrelieved or gets worse, the healthcare provider should be notified.
 Other symptoms include:

 - Fast or pounding heartbeat